 SVWD adopted a 2016 Water Efficiency Program: Think Twice.
 This program is a multi-pronged approach to voluntary efforts by customers to promote water-efficient behaviors, increase awareness about outdoor water use efficiencies, and continuously eliminate water waste.
 Click here to view.

-SVWD in accordance with the Urban Water Managment Planning Act recently completed and submitted the 2015 SVWD Urban Water Management Plan.
+SVWD in accordance with the Urban Water Management Planning Act has completed and submitted the 2015 SVWD Urban Water Management Plan.
 Click here to view.